 Doctoral Dissertation Improvement Grants are intended to help doctoral students improve the quality of their dissertation by further developing a component of their work.
 The maximum award is $5,000.

-Eligibility, application process, and program deadlines vary by the type of grant.
+Eligibility and application requirements vary by the type of grant.
 Please see the specific award solicitation for information.

 Program Director: David Vasseur